 - The school will be able to provide you a copy of an entrance agreement that you will be required to sign.

 - Complete the campus enrollment process.

 May I visit a school again before I make a final decision?

-We recommend that you contact the school’s Magnet coordinator to see what times are available.
+We recommend that you contact the school to see what times are available.
 If you have been offered a seat at this school, please remember that there is a deadline to secure the seat.

-You may also consider schools with space available that are posted on our website and apply during Phase II and Phase III.
+You may also consider schools with space available that are posted on our website and apply during Phase II.

 What if I get into a school I ranked first on my list, but I am interested in a school that I ranked lower?
 Can I get on the wait list of a school I originally ranked lower?